-- (1) Read this Order. - (2) Determine and plan activities necessary to respond to the order.

-- (3) Submit an Initial Response Form to EPA, identifying the response option you intend to use.
-See section IV.B. - (4) If you decide to generate the data, Read and, if applicable, discuss the protocols.
-See section III.B. - (5) Submit a Progress Report.
-See section VI. - (6) Generate the data. - (7) Compile and review the data for submission.
-See section V. - (8) Complete paperwork to assemble the submission package.
-See section V. - (9) Submit Final Report/Data to EPA.
-See section V. - (10) Maintain records.
-See section VII.
+- (1) Read this Order. - (2) Determine and plan activities necessary to respond to the order. - (3) Submit an Initial Response Form to EPA, identifying the response option you intend to use.
+See Section IV.B. of this Order. - (4) If you decide to generate the data, Read and, if applicable, discuss the protocols.
+See Section III.B. of this Order. - (5) Submit a Progress Report.
+See Section VI. of this Order. - (6) Generate the data. - (7) Compile and review the data for submission.
+See Section V. of this Order. - (8) Complete paperwork to assemble the submission package.
+See Section V. of this Order. - (9) Submit Final Report/Data to EPA.
+See Section V. of this Order. - (10) Maintain records.
+See Section VII. of this Order.

 IV.A.
-Schedule For Responding To The Order
+Schedule for Responding to the Order

-Your schedule for responding may vary based on the response options discussed in more detail in the next section.
+Your schedule for responding may vary based on the response options discussed in more detail in the next Section of this Order.
 Please note that in calculating the due date for the Initial Response, the Agency has included an additional 10 calendar days to account for processing the final order package for delivery to the Post Office.
-In general, your basic schedule is summarized on page 1 of this Order and is based on the timeframes identified in Table 2, which are discussed elsewhere in this Order:
+Your basic schedule is summarized on page 1 of this Order and is based on the timeframes identified in Table 2:

-Table 2 - Basis for Establishing the Due Dates in this Order Timeframes for Due Dates: What is Due: Within 90 calendar days of the Order's issuance Individual Recipient's Initial Response (+ 10 calendar days for processing) Within 150 calendar days of the Order's issuance Consortia Documentation & Consortia's Initial (+ 10 calendar days for processing) Response Within 12 months from Order's issuance A Progress Report describing the status of an Order Recipient's compliance with the Order.
+Table 2 - Basis for Establishing the Due Dates in this Order Timeframes for Due Dates: What is Due: Within 90 calendar days of the Order's issuance Individual Recipient's Initial Response (plus 10 calendar days for processing) Within 150 calendar days of the Order's issuance Consortia Documentation & Consortia's Initial (plus 10 calendar days for processing) Response Within 12 months from Order's issuance A Progress Report describing the status of an Order Recipient's compliance with the Order.
 On or before 6 (six) months of the Order's A Manufacturer/Importer that chooses the "opt-out" issuance option is agreeing to cease all sale and distribution of the chemical in the pesticide market.
 24 months from Order's issuance Final Study Report and submission of the data to EPA